 Francisella tularensis is a Gram-negative, facultative, intracellular bacterium.
 F. tularensis causes the disease tularemia, which can be transmitted by rabbits, small rodents, or arthropods (Sjöstedt, 2007).
 This disease manifests at the onset with flu-like symptoms and can develop into several forms, of which the ulceroglandular form is the most common and the pneumonic form can be fatal (Degabriel et al., 2023).
 Because a relatively small exposure to the bacterium can cause an infection and it can be easily dispersed through the air, it has been classified as a potential bioweapon (Oyston et al., 2004).
 The Ramsey lab uses F. tularensis subspecies holarctica, specifically the live vaccine strain (LVS), as a model organism, because it is not infectious to humans but retains its virulence in animal models.
 The Ramsey lab is studies post-transcriptional regulation of virulence genes in F. tularensis, specifically how changes in ribosome composition impact virulence gene expression.

-Key virulence genes in F. tularensis are located within the Francisella Pathogenicity Island (FPI), a region of the genome which codes for the type 6 secretion system (T6SS).
+Key virulence genes in F. tularensis are located within the Francisella Pathogenicity Island (FPI), a region of the genome that codes for the type 6 secretion system (T6SS).
 The T6SS is a protein complex necessary for bacterial intracellular survival and growth within host cells.
 This cluster of genes is tightly regulated at the level of transcription.
 Specifically, transcription increases during the stringent stress response when the alarmone (p)ppGpp binds to transcription factors MglA and SspA associated with RNA polymerase and recruits another transcription factor, PigR.
 This increases transcription from promoters that contain short motifs called PigR response elements (PREs), including those found on the FPI (Degabriel et al., 2023).
-Recent work has demonstrated that expression of FPI virulence genes is further controlled by regulating translation of the mRNA into proteins by a specific ribosomal protein, bS21-2 (Trautmann & Ramsey, 2022).
+Recent work has demonstrated that the expression of FPI virulence genes is further controlled by regulating the translation of the mRNA into proteins by a specific ribosomal protein, bS21-2 (Trautmann & Ramsey, 2022).

-Most bacteria encode one bS21 homolog or none at all.
+Most bacteria encode one bS21 homolog or none.
 In the ribosome, bS21 is located in the small subunit near the anti-Shine Dalgarno sequence and the channel where mRNA exits the ribosome.
 Its location suggests that bS21 may interact directly with the 5’ untranslated region (5’ UTR) of mRNA molecules during the initiation phase of translation.
-In fact, several studies have implicated bS21 in translation initiation in E. coli ribosomes (van Duin & Wijnands, 1981; Chang & Craven, 1977).
+Several studies have implicated bS21 in translation initiation in E. coli ribosomes (van Duin & Wijnands, 1981; Chang & Craven, 1977).

 F. tularensis is unusual in that it has three homologs of bS21.
 The Ramsey lab found that F. tularensis ribosomes can incorporate any one of the three bS21 homologs and that the second homolog, bS21-2, is the most abundant when cells are grown in the laboratory (Trautmann & Ramsey, 2022).
 Additionally, in the absence of bS21-2, the abundance of certain proteins, including T6SS proteins, decreased, yet mRNA abundance remained the same (Trautmann & Ramsey, 2022).
-This suggests that, when bS21-2 is absent, ribosomes are not able to translate these genes as efficiently.
+This suggests that, when bS21-2 is absent, ribosomes cannot translate these genes as efficiently.
 We also found that the ability of cells to replicate within macrophage decreased when bS21-2 was absent (Trautmann & Ramsey, 2022).
 These data lead to the development of a model in which bS21-2 allows for more efficient translation of virulence genes.